downfromthetrees/the_magic_eye/README.md

 ## Current features

 * Remove or warn about reposts
-* Remove blacklisted images and repeat the removal reason to the user (requires toolbox)
+* Remove blacklisted images (works best with toolbox)
 * Remove broken image links
 * Remove small images
 * Remove uncropped images
 * Private message first time posters with a custom message
-* Report unmoderated posts over a certain threshold
+* Report unmoderated posts over a karma threshold

-Magic Eye supports normal image urls as well as imgur posts, for both images and gifs/videos (detected based on the thumbnail).
+Magic Eye supports images, imgur posts and gifs/reddit videos (detected based on the thumbnail).

 ## Prerequisites

-* You must have wikis enabled for your sub (i.e. in your sub settings, wiki should be set to mod editing)
+* You must have wikis enabled for your sub (set wiki to "mod editing" in your sub settings)
-* If you intend to use the blacklisting feature, you must remove images with the [Toolbox extension](http://www.reddit.com/r/toolbox)
+* Blacklisting images can be done manually, but is best implemented with the [Toolbox extension](http://www.reddit.com/r/toolbox).
+See [Remove blacklisted images](#remove-blacklisted-images).

 ## Setup

 * Invite www.reddit.com/u/MAGIC_EYE_BOT as a moderator to your subreddit with `flair`, `posts` and `wiki` permissions
+    * The bot will accept the invite, and build a database for your subreddit from all the posts sub it can access.
+Once it's done it will send you a modmail to let you know it has begun monitoring new posts made to your subreddit (will take roughly an hour)
     * A settings page will be created by the bot in your wiki at: http://www.reddit.com/r/YOUR_SUB_NAME/wiki/magic_eye
-    * The bot will then trawl through all the top/new posts in your sub it can, and send you a modmail once it's up and running (will take roughly an hour)

 By default Magic Eye will: